 As litter degrades, chemicals and microparticles are released.
 These chemicals aren’t natural to the environment and can, therefore, cause a number of problems.
 For example, cigarette butts can contain chemicals such as arsenic and formaldehyde.
 These poisons can make their way into the soil and freshwater sources, impacting both humans and animals.
 In fact, 60% of water pollution is attributed to litter.

-In addition to water and soil pollution, litter can also pollute the air.
+In addition to water and land pollution, litter can also pollute the air.
 Researchers estimate that more than 40% of the world’s litter is burned in the open air, which can release toxic emissions.
 These emissions can cause respiratory issues, other health problems, and even be a starting base for acid rain.

 Litter Kills Wildlife